eamena-project/eamena-arches-dev/data/bibref/README.md

 #### Free text

-These values have to be entered manually (ie, can not be deduced from the GeoJSON data)
+These metadata values have to be entered manually (ie, can not be deduced from the GeoJSON data)

 * `title`: *free text*.
 Name for the dataset (mandatory).
 * `description`: *free text*.
 Dataset description (mandatory).